idef1x/docker-owncloud-client/README.md

 * naming the container (--name) is just for conveniance
 * client will trust any https certificate, so you can use it with self-signed certificates as well so check the certificate of the server URL before yourself!
-* Even when using a .netrc file for authenticating you can still see the credentials in the logs :( Probably has to do that the owncloud commandline is for testing only.
+* logging is done to a file inside the container because it did show credentials via the docker logs.
+  Inside the container in the log these are still shown, but can only be hidden by logging to /dev/null instead as far as I know :(